 If a pressure gauge tester is not available, an approximation of full spray arm pressure could be determined by the sound of the spray arms.
 There would be a typical continuous swishing sound of the water spraying.
 Again, when this sound is heard, that would be the point to turn the water OFF.
 Seven seconds of full spray arm rinse pressure is required by health code.
 In the event that air is trapped in the pump during fill, a vapor lock can occur where the pump is turning but there is no spraying.

-If this vapor lock occurs, check incoming water temperature and reduce the temperature if it is above 140-150°F. Operating temperature of 120°F (130°F AFB) is the minimum, 130-140°F is recommended.
+If this vapor lock occurs, check incoming water temperature and reduce the temperature if it is above 140-150F.
+Operating temperature of 120F degrees is the minimum, 130-140F degrees is recommended.
 If the problem is caused by low water pressure to the machine, then see the Plumbing Section above to correct that condition.
 If vapor lock is still present, electrically stop or pause the pump to release air.
-If the dishmachine has a 6-cam timer, this is done by moving the brown wire of the switch on the sanitizer cam.
-Move only this brown wire, which is normally connected on the top position of the sanitizer switch joined to a yellow wire, remove from the yellow and connect the brown to the center position taking care that the wires do not touch each other.
-When completed there will be a yellow wire on the top terminal, brown on the middle and green on the bottom terminal.
-If the machine has a 7-cam timer, this feature is wired into the 7th cam from the factory.

-DOOR AND ARM SECTION
+6-CAM TIMER -If a 5-AG dishmachine has an older version 6-cam timer, this pause can be done by moving the brown wire of the switch on the sanitizer cam.
+Move only this brown wire, which is normally connected on the top position of the sanitizer switch joined to a yellow wire, remove from the yellow and connect the brown to the center terminal position taking care that the wires do not touch each other.
+If the machine has a 7-cam timer, this pause feature is wired into the 7th cam from the factory.
+DOOR AND ARM SECTION Door arm alignment is corrected by bending the door arm so each door closes at the same place.
+The pictures below show a corner machine because it is easier to see the door match up.
+But the same alignment of the arm is true of a double rack machine as seen in the picture to the right.